glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/disclaimer.md

 # Disclaimer

-This story is based on true events.
-However, all characters appearing in this work are fictitious.
-Any resemblance to real persons, living or dead, is purely coincidental.
+This book is based on a true story.
+It recounts events as I remember them and reflects my own experiences and perspective.

+Nothing in this book should be interpreted as medical or legal advice.